Celebrities get virus tests, raising concerns of inequality - KVIA

 Over the last two weeks, that has led to a surge in testing available from private doctors and labs not bound by for which patients should be prioritized for testing, such as those with fever and difficulty breathing who have recently traveled to affected countries overseas, or those who have had close contact with someone confirmed to have had the virus.

-Quest Diagnostics, a major lab testing company, COVID-19 test on March 9.
-LabCorp, another major national provider, followed suit on March 13.
+LabCorp, a major lab testing company, on March 5.
+Quest Diagnostics, another major national provider, followed suit on .

 By comparison, the CDC and other public health labs conducted about 30,000 tests in the eight weeks since the pandemic arrived in the U.S., according to data compiled by researchers at Johns Hopkins University.

-Note: This story has been corrected to say that LabCorp first provided tests on March 5.